Templates · Business partnerships

 Quick answer

-EnDAO gives business partnerships the shared account, partner approvals, and decision record that handshake agreements can't provide.
+EnDAO gives business partnerships the shared account, partner approvals, and decision-and-approval history that handshake agreements can't provide.
 Any partner can see every transaction, every vote, and every agreed-on term — from the first day of operation through a dispute, an investor conversation, or a buyout.
 Built for co-founders, agencies, family businesses, and multi-partner ventures that need structure without a law firm managing every decision.

 What this looks like